 This is a very famous Irish Blessing, that we Irish, all know off by heart, that you will find printed on souvenir tea towels and plaques the world over.
-But it's one that readily comes to mind on 'soft days' to counteract a downpour or if you are bidding farewell to a loved one going on a journey.
+It's the one that readily comes to mind on 'soft days' to counteract a downpour or if you are bidding farewell to a loved one going on a journey.
 Attributed to Saint Patrick it also harks back to our pagan ancestors, who envoked earth, wind, water and fire in their Celtic ceremonies.
 It is often recited at weddings, funerals and christenings, sometimes even sung, as the hymn St Patrick's Breastplate.
-Have a listen to Dean Malcolm Young bestowing it as a Celtic Blessing to one of my Ireland's Hidden Gems Tour Groups at Drumcliff Church earlier this year.
-It's very special, Susan Byron.
+Have a listen to Dean Malcolm Young bestowing it as a Celtic Blessing to one of my Ireland's Hidden Gems Tours at Drumcliff Church, it's very special, Susan Byron.

 An Irish Blessing.....(the words)